-To value of the Employer's liabilities at 31 March 2023, the actuary has rolled forward the value of the Employer's liabilities calculated for the latest full funding valuation using financial assumptions that comply with IAS19 and FRS102.
+To assess the value of the Employer's liabilities at 31 March 2024, the actuary has rolled forward the value of the Employer's liabilities calculated for the latest full funding valuation using financial assumptions that comply with IAS19 and FRS102...

 The full actuarial valuation involved projecting future cash flows to be paid from the Fund and placing a value on them.
 These cash flows include pensions currently being paid to members of the Scheme as well as pensions (and lump sums) that may be payable in future to members of the Fund as well as pensions (and lump sums) that may be payable in future to members of the Fund or their dependants.
 These pensions are linked to inflation and will normally be payable on retirement for the life of the member or a dependant following a member's death.
-As required under the IAS19 and FRS102 accounting standards, the actuary has used the projected unit credit method of valuation.